 Finally, we have communication apps.
 When it comes to communication apps, the situation is usually quite different.
 You can’t choose just one app that you prefer.
 Clients use different communication apps, and you frequently have to adjust to their preferences.
 Here are the apps that are most frequently used:

 Most freelancers have to install most of them and then use different tools with different clients.
 And that’s okay.
 What is more important is that you don’t let all the chat apps interrupt your workflow.
 When you do the work you are paid for, you should completely focus without any distractions.
 And when you have a meeting with a client, be 100% present in the meeting.
-Apps like Forest and Freedom can be of great help at staying focused.
-And these are the last two apps were recommend to every freelancer.
+Apps like Forest and Freedom can be of great help at staying focused, and plugins like WP Reset help to speed up your work with your website.
+And these are the last three apps were recommend to every freelancer.